Module scenariogeneration.xodr.links

 Parameters

-orientation (Orientation): the orientation of the junction (only used for virtual junction)
+The orientation of the junction (used for virtual junctions).
+Default is None.

-sstart (float): start of the virtual junction (only used for virtual junction)
+The start of the virtual junction (used for virtual junctions).
+Default is None.

-send (float): end of the virtual junction (only used for virtual junction)
+The end of the virtual junction (used for virtual junctions).
+Default is None.

-mainroad (int): main road for a virtual junction
+The main road for a virtual junction.
+Default is None.

 Ancestors